CodeMonkeyCybersecurity/hecate/1-dev/README.md

 # .env
 BACKEND_IP=<backend IP> # must be reachable from INSIDE the hecate docker container.
 If using tailscale, will look something like: 100.xxx.yyy.zzz)
-BACKEND_PORT=<backend port> # must be reachable from INSIDE the hecate docker container, eg. 8080) SERVER_NAMES=localhost <local-hostname> <DNS name> # eg. if using tailscale, this will look something like 'localhost domain-com domain.com'
+BACKEND_PORT=<backend port> # must be reachable from INSIDE the hecate docker container, eg. 8080) SERVER_NAMES=localhost <proxy-hostname> <DNS name> # eg. if using tailscale, this will look something like 'localhost domain-com domain.com'
 ```

 A completed example might look something like